4 Perfect Charlottesville Outings for the Holidays

 One of Charlottesville’s great discoveries, whether you live here or are visiting for the first time, is the Ix Art Park.
 Named for the family who once owned a textile mill on the site, the area has in recent years become a special project for local developer and arts provocateur Ludwig Kuttner and his partners.
 And their magnanimity glows for all to enjoy.

 Recently installed outdoor “Cabanas” alongside the Art Park invite you to make another discovery, the North American Sake Brewery.
-The only sake brewery in Virginia, N.A.Sake is an exceptional visit with fantastic food and award-winning brews.
-They just won a pair of awards at the 2020 World Sake Challenge; the premium junmai sake, Real Magic, took home a silver medal in the Challenge and Serenity Now, an ultra premium junmai daiginjo sake, won a bronze medal for the second year in a row!
+The only sake brewery in Virginia,, and recently visited by the Japanese Ambassador himself, N.A.Sake is an exceptional visit with fantastic food and award-winning brews.
+They’ve recently won a pair of awards at the 2020 World Sake Challenge; the premium junmai sake, Real Magic, took home a silver medal in the Challenge and Serenity Now, an ultra premium junmai daiginjo sake, won a bronze medal for the second year in a row!

 A Self-Guided Tour of UVA’s Grounds